-A coded welder is someone who has passed a Welder Approval Test in a specific welding configuration.
+- A coded welder has passed a Welder Approval Test to a specific code (e.g., BS EN ISO 9606, ASME IX).

 How do you become a coded welder?

-Each code is designed for a particular task, though some codes are more general and some are more specific.
+Each code is for a specific job, some are more general and some are more specific.
 More specific codes require parameters to be assigned by a welding inspector.
+Welding codes and procedures are key to meeting quality requirements in welding jobs.

 A welding specification demands that welds are tested to that specification.
 The welder may produce a sample that mirrors the position closely.
 You are expected to produce a weld following written instructions.
 An approved CSWIP examiner will then perform a welding examination on your weld, encompassing the following: